-In May 2014, the FASB issued ASU 2014-09 "Revenue from Contracts with Customers" ("ASU 2014-09"), which amends ASC 605 "Revenue Recognition" and creates a new Topic 606 "Revenue from Contracts with Customers."
+In May 2014, the FASB issued Accounting Standards Update ("ASU") 2014-09 "Revenue from Contracts with Customers" ("ASU 2014-09"), which amends ASC 605 "Revenue Recognition" and creates a new Topic 606 "Revenue from Contracts with Customers."
 This update provides guidance on how an entity should recognize revenue to depict the transfer of promised goods or services to customers in an amount that reflects the consideration to which the entity expects to be entitled in exchange for those goods or services.
 Upon initial application, the provisions of this update are required to be applied retrospectively to each prior reporting period presented or retrospectively with the cumulative effect of initially applying this update recognized at the date of initial application.
 This update also expands the disclosure requirements surrounding revenue recorded from contracts with customers.
-This update is effective for fiscal years, and interim periods within those years, beginning after December 15, 2016.
-We are currently evaluating the effect of this update on our financial statements and have not yet determined the method of initial application we will use.
+In August 2015, the FASB issued ASU 2015-14 "Deferral of the Effective Date".
+The amendments in this Update defer the effective date of Update 2014-09 for all entities by one year.
+Public business entities, certain not-for-profit entities, and certain employee benefit plans should apply the guidance in Update 2014-09 to annual reporting periods beginning after December 15, 2017, including interim reporting periods within that reporting periods within that reporting periods beginning after December 15, 2016, including interim reporting periods within that reporting periods within that reporting periods within that reporting beginning after December 15, 2016, including interim reporting periods within that reporting periods within that reporting periods will use.